 However, limiting employee reviews to only once a year has plenty of downsides including:

-- A year is too long of a time span – Jamming 12 months of performance into a single assessment worksheet causes a lot to be overlooked.
+- A year is too long of a time span – Jamming 12 months of performance management into a single assessment worksheet causes a lot to be overlooked.

 - People naturally have recency bias – Managers will likely focus on an employee’s performance over the previous few months, while forgetting their successes and failures from earlier in the year.